feliscatusmeows/AntiSpam/README.md

 # AntiSpam

-No chat until a block is run and check for spam via Levenshtein distance.
+No chat until a block has been run and checked for spam over the Levenshtein distance.